 - Automate lead generation on Upwork by hiring a lead generation specialist or sending applications by yourself (on a platform);

-- Create SEO optimized content in order to enter foreign markets, etc.
+- Create SEO optimized content in order to enter foreign markets (read the article about the main stages of website promotion), etc.

 To win, you have to begin.